-Didactic Program in Dietetics Application Process and Admission Requirements
+Didactic Program in Dietetics Application Process, Admission Requirements and Graduation Requirements

 Become a Registered Dietitian Nutritionist (R.D.N.) through ISU

-To become a registered dietitian nutritionist, you must complete the requirements of the DPD, (the B.S. degree in Dietetics) dietetic internship and the registration exam.
-Upon successful completion of a dietetic internship, the student will be verified as eligible to take the registration examination through the Commission on Dietetics Registration (CDR) After passing the Registration Examination for Dietitians, the student can apply for state license.
+To become a registered dietitian nutritionist, you must complete the requirements of the DPD (the B.S. degree in Dietetics), a dietetic internship and pass the national registration exam.
+Upon successful completion of a dietetic internship, the student will be verified as eligible to take the registration exam through the Commission on Dietetic Registration (CDR).
+After passing the Registration Exam for Dietitians, the student can apply for state license or certification.
 ISU offers both the DPD and the Dietetic Internship.

 Applications for the professional component of the DPD are accepted once a year in February.